haozhg/oml/README.md

 If you want to use this package, but find license permission an issue, pls contact me at `haozhang at alumni dot princeton dot edu`.

 ## Issues
-If there is any comment/suggestion, or if you find any bug, feel free to create an issue [here](https://github.com/haozhg/osysid/issues), and contact me by email.
+If there is any comment/suggestion, or if you find any bug, feel free to
+- create an issue [here](https://github.com/haozhg/osysid/issues), or
+- fork this repo, and make changes, and create a pull request (merge from your fork to this repo)